rodneyshupe/Cookbook/Recipes/Sauces/RedPepperMayonnaise.rst

 Directions
 ----------

-1. Combine lemon juice and garlic in small bowl and let stand for 15 minutes.
+1. Combine the lemon juice and garlic in a small bowl and let stand for 15 minutes.
-2. Process red peppers, mayonnaise, tomato paste, and lemon juice mixture in food processor until smooth, about 15 seconds, scraping down sides of bowl as needed.
+2. Process the red peppers, mayonnaise, tomato paste, and lemon juice mixture in a food processor until smooth, about 15 seconds, scraping down the sides of the bowl as needed.
 Season with salt to taste.
 3. Refrigerate until thickened, about 2 hours.